SKatava/GravitySim/README.md

 ### Ultra Perfomance Mode

 The last step of imporving the speed and perfomance of simulation was to paralize the proccess even more, and to do so I added GLSL shader for calculation of gravity force as well as updating the entities positions.
 GLSL shader is a script writen in similar syntax as c++ that gives direct orders to GPU, and that is great because GPU often has hundreds, even thousands of cores that can calculate in paralel.
-With that my PC was able to get 50 000 objects at around 15-20 FPS, which is good considering GPU had around 780 cores, while there are many much stronger GPU's that can realy show some high perfomance.
+With that my PC was able to get 50 000 objects at around 15-20 FPS, which is good considering GPU had has around 780 cores, while there are many much stronger GPU's that can realy show some high perfomance.

 ### UI